 Potato and Onion Flatbread

-The potato and onion flatbread is a simple yet incredibly tasty recipe, perfect to serve as an appetizer for a casual dinner or as a snack for an aperitif.
-Made with boiled potatoes and a small amount of flour – if you are celiac, you can use rice flour – this flatbread is characterized by its golden, crispy edges, while the inside, soft and flavorful, melts in your mouth without ever feeling heavy.
-Delicious fresh from the oven, it maintains its taste even at room temperature, making it ideal for a picnic or an outdoor lunch.
-Easy to customize with the addition of herbs or spices, potato and onion flatbread is always a perfect solution for those looking for flavor and simplicity.
+The potato and onion flatbread is a simple yet incredibly tasty recipe, perfect to serve as a starter for a casual dinner or as an appetizer for aperitif.
+Made with boiled potatoes and a small amount of flour – if you are celiac you can use rice flour – this flatbread is characterized by its golden and crunchy edges, while the inside, soft and flavorful, melts in your mouth without ever being heavy.
+Delicious freshly baked, it maintains its flavor even at room temperature, making it ideal for a picnic or packed lunch.
+Easy to customize with the addition of herbs or spices, the potato and onion flatbread will always be a perfect solution for those looking for flavor and simplicity.

 easy potato and onion flatbread recipe also gluten-free potato pizza without yeast the chicco di mais